milkorodriguez/astro-paper/src/pages/about.md

 pageDesc: "Philosopher turned Data Scientist.
 Exploring AI, Bioinformatics, and Scientific Discovery."
 ---

-Hi, I’m **Milko Rodríguez** — a philosopher turned data scientist, currently pursuing a Master’s in Computer Science at **PUCP** (Lima, Peru).
+Hi, I’m **Milko Rodríguez** — originally trained in philosophy, now transitioning into data science.
+I’m currently pursuing a Master’s in Computer Science at **PUCP** (Lima, Peru).
 My background in philosophy shapes how I think about technology, ethics, and scientific knowledge.

 This blog is my digital lab notebook.